bczsalba/pytermgui/docs/widgets/attrs.md

 All widgets share a set of attributes that can be used to make things look the way you want.
 Here is a quick overview on them.

-!!! note

-    This API will likely be reformed in the future to be properly controllable through YAML config files.
-The underlying attributes will remain the same, but the way to access/modify them will be improved.

 ## Applicable to all

 ### Parent align